Back to Blog

 Your credit score plays a pivotal role in determining the interest rate on your car loan, which directly affects your monthly payment and the overall cost of the loan.
 To maximize savings:

-• Compare multiple loan offers to ensure you're getting the best terms.
+• Compare multiple loan offers from banks, credit unions, and online lenders to ensure you're getting the best terms.
+Don't settle for the first offer you receive.

-• Understand the full cost of borrowing by focusing on the APR.
+• Understand the full cost of borrowing by focusing on the APR, which includes both the interest rate and any fees.

 Try the Calculator